 Types of Illegal Termination in Washington

-Retaliatory types of illegal firing that are against the law also disallow the firing of workers because of a formal complaint or legal claim they have made against the company, or due to an employee receiving worker’s compensation or other company benefits.
-These types of unlawful terminations express an unfair treatment or malicious intent toward an employee.
+Retaliatory types of illegal firing that are against the law also disallow the firing of workers because of a formal complaint or legal claim they have made against the company or due to an employee receiving worker’s compensation or other company benefits.
+These types of unlawful terminations express unfair treatment or malicious intent toward an employee.

 Types of Legal Termination in Washington

 Two of these types of legal firings include when a worker shows poor job performance or has reached the end of a contract.
 Other types of legal termination of employment occur when a business closes or there are employee layoffs.
-These types of legal termination in Washington may be troubling for employees, but do not violate federal or state laws.
+These types of legal terminations in Washington may be troubling for employees but do not violate federal or state laws.

 At-Will Employment Exceptions in Washington

 Is Washington an at will state?
 Almost every state in the U.S., including Washington, observes the at-will employment law.
 However, there are at will employment exceptions in Washington that are amendments to the law.
 These exceptions to at will employment include:

 Other exceptions to at will employment not observed in Washington include the covenant of good faith and fair dealing exception, which emphasizes the fair treatment of employees by their employers.

-File a Discrimination Charge With the Equal Employment Opportunity Commission in Washington
+Filing a Discrimination Charge With the Equal Employment Opportunity Commission in Washington

 To file a wrongful termination discrimination charge in WA, you will need to submit a claim to the Equal Employment Opportunity Commission (EEOC) Seattle district office by mail, online or in person.
 When filing a charge of discrimination in Washington, it is important to submit the claim within 180 days of the incident.
-The process for how to file an EEOC employment discrimination charge requires claimant to file within the deadline or risk denial of claim.
+The process for how to file an EEOC employment discrimination charge requires the claimant to file within the deadline or risk denial of the claim.

 During the process for how to file a charge of employment discrimination with the EEOC, there are many possible outcomes.
 After filing a charge of discrimination in Washington, the agency will first ask you and your former employer questions about the incident to complete a thorough investigation.
 Once completed, the EEOC may recommend a mediation program for a quick way to settle the claim.

-File a Lawsuit Against Your Employer in Washington
+Filing a Lawsuit Against Your Employer in Washington

 Can I file a lawsuit for wrongful termination?
-You are free to file lawsuit against employers for wrongful termination once the EEOC grants you permission and you have a strong case with sound evidence.
+You are free to file a lawsuit against employers for wrongful termination once the EEOC grants you permission and you have a strong case with sound evidence.
 When suing for wrongful termination in Washington, keep in mind that you are responsible for proving your claim through witness testimonials, paycheck stubs and detailed documentation of dates and interactions.

 Filing a wrongful termination claim against employers can be a complicated and lengthy process for employees who do not have help.
-If you are trying to navigate the process for how to file a wrongful termination lawsuit and feel overwhelmed, the help of an experienced attorney may be what you need.
+If you are trying to navigate the process of how to file a wrongful termination lawsuit and feel overwhelmed, the help of an experienced attorney may be what you need.
 If you hope to file a lawsuit against your employer in Washington with a successful outcome, you should consider the assistance of a lawyer for preparing evidence and presenting legal arguments.